-The safest place for me to practise a two way connection is with a therapist.
+The safest place for me to practice a two way connection is with a therapist.
 That is where I have the best chance of forming a relationship that will not harm me or let me down.
 Even if my therapist thinks I am the stupidest, most disgusting, least likable person on the face of the earth it is her JOB to make me FEEL I am not stupid, not disgusting, not unlovable, not crazy, not worthless and so on!

 It is also her JOB to work out what things I think, believe, and do that might be making other people despise, reject, let me down, reject or abuse me and gently help me to change those things.
 If therapy does what it should do she will send me out into society able to pick good friends and lovers, able to love and be loved safely, able to avoid having other people despise, reject, abandon, or abuse me and able to stop believing that I cannot ever be loved by another human being.

 God has loved me unconditionally and continuously for almost 30 years now.
 That love has allowed me to open my eyes to the possibility human beings might be able to love me too.
 It took me 30 years to be able to believe my own children can love me but I believe it now and that has opened the door wider.
 I still can’t let ordinary people in.
 They are too likely to judge, condemn, hurt or abandon me.
 I need more faith in my own worth as a human being – in my “lovableness” – and the best place, the safest place, to get that is from someone whose job it is to give it to me!